algoasylum/ExploringTheUnseen/Posts/LinePlots-urban-2020.md

 # Conclusion
 As we move from January to July most cities show significant reduction in their PM2.5 and PM10 levels after March i.e when lockdown was imposed.
 Cities like Delhi with high pollution levels show reduction, but plateau out after some time, while cities like Mumbai and Kolkata show reduction in their pollution levels.
 But these are not without some outliers i.e peaks in Bengaluru and Chennai.
 This provides a concise and visually interesting way to look and pollution trends within our Country’s major cities.
+Whether the reduction in pollutant levels is strictly due to Lockdown or other factors is unknown to us at this point.
+We will investigate factors like seasonal influence in an upcoming article.
+Stay tuned!

 ### Github